AckerlyXu/heima/articles/virtual-network/virtual-network-get-started-vnet-subnet.md

     |**Resource group**|**Create new:** *MyRG*|Create a resource group.
 The resource group name must be unique within the subscription you selected.
 To learn more about resource groups, read the [Resource Manager](../azure-resource-manager/resource-group-overview.md?toc=%2fvirtual-network%2ftoc.json#resource-groups) overview article.|
     |**Location**|*China North*| Typically the location that is closest to your physical location is selected.|

     The VNet takes a few seconds to create.
-Once it's created, you see the Azure portal preview dashboard.
+Once it's created, you see the Azure Portal dashboard.

-6. With the virtual network created, in the Azure portal preview **Favorites** pane, click **All resources**.
+6. With the virtual network created, in the Azure Portal **Favorites** pane, click **All resources**.
 Click the **MyVNet** virtual network in the **All resources** blade.
 If the subscription you selected already has several resources in it, you can enter *MyVNet* in the **Filter by name…** box to easily access the VNet.
 7. The **MyVNet** blade opens and displays information about the VNet, as shown in the following picture:

     ![Virtual network diagram](./media/virtual-network-get-started-vnet-subnet/myvnet.png)